Service overview

 • pH value

-(acid value, peroxide value, saponification value, fatty acid distribution etc.)
+• Fat-related parameters (acid value, peroxide value, saponification value, fatty acid profile, etc.)

-Furthermore, we perform stability tests to predict the shelf life of a product.
-Stability and shelf life data are also mandatory in the preparation of the safety report.
-Here, the products are stored at different temperatures for several months and the quality is assessed on the basis of selected parameters before or after completion of storage.
-Sensory quality (appearance, odor, consistency) and possible changes to the packaging material also play a major role here.
+We also conduct stability tests to predict the shelf life of a product.
+Information on stability and shelf life is required for the preparation of a safety report.
+Products are stored at different temperatures over several months, and quality is assessed before and after storage based on selected parameters.
+Sensory quality (appearance, smell, consistency) and potential changes to packaging are also carefully evaluated.

 Chemical analyses of